Andrew Veda, Assistant Professor of English

 I work extensively on classical Tamil literature, particularly Kuṟuntokai, foregrounding female gaze, emotional agency, and narrative dominance.
 I have translated the entire collection into acrostic verse.

-I am also developing a theory of aesthetics that equates aesthetics with individuality and growth rather than surface beauty.
+I am also developing a theory of aesthetics that equates aesthetics with individuality and growth.

 Teaching Philosophy